felixjung/repl-term/README.md

 ## Notes

-Currently supported languages and corresponding REPLs are Julia, R, and Python.
+Currently supported languages and corresponding REPLs are Julia, R, Python, and Node.js.
 Trying to launch a REPL for any other file type will simply open a new terminal window.

 This package was inspired by the package [r-exec](https://github.com/hafen/atom-r-exec).
 I've also taken some tiny bits of code from there.